bibermann/doco-cli/docs/installation.md

 echo 'PATH="$PATH:'"$PWD/scripts/bin"'"' >>~/.bashrc
 ```

-You then need to restart your shell (open a new terminal or re-login).
+You then need to restart your shell
+(open a new terminal or re-login or run `exec $SHELL`).

 ### Uninstall